Dusky Control - Take control of your Sky digibox

 31st January 2021: Due to a sharp decline in orders since the start of the coronavirus crisis, Dusky Control Ltd has ceased trading.
 Some remaining stock is available to purchase, please email email@example.com for details.

-As of Dec 2021, we have 10 of the 2 output RF2 controllers, and a small number of 1, 2 and 4 output IOPORT controllers.
-Spare I/O port cables are also available.This website will remain online for now to allow access to documentation etc. If you need help with a controller please email and we will do our best to help.
+As of April 2021, we have 7 of the 2 output RF2 controllers, and a small number of 2 output IOPORT controllers.
+There are also plenty of spare I/O port cables available to replace lost/damaged cables, £15 each.This website will remain online for now to allow access to documentation etc. If you need help with a controller please email and we will do our best to help.

 Dusky Control are the leading suppliers of controllers to allow Sky digiboxes to be controlled from PCs and home automation systems.